How to Cook, Cut, Store, and Enjoy It

 3 daikon dishes with daikon.

 The middle root has a good balance of sweet flavor that works well for any cooking method.
 I especially like cooking a simmered dish (daikon nimono) with this part.
-Cut it into thick rounds and simmer them until tender, turning this humble root vegetable into something special!
+Cut it into thick rounds and simmer it until tender, turning this humble root vegetable into something special!

 Bottom Root